-As surviving creatures of nature, we already have the blueprint for compassionate high efficiency, hard-wired and available, literally at hand.
-If we use our awareness to model and remodel our relationships, environments, architecture, social and political institutions based on the lineaments of natural, paradigmatic form, we will more deftly accomplish our goals.
+As surviving creatures of nature, we already have the blueprint for compassionate high efficiency, hardwired and available, literally at hand.
+If we use our awareness and powers to model and remodel relationships, environments, architecture, social and political institutions so that they will be based on the lineaments of natural, paradigmatic form, we will more deftly accomplish our goals of harmony and peace.
 As creators and reflectors of divinity, our capacities are only beginning to be known.
 Divinity in humanity implies spirituality in behavior.
 With this focus directing mind and heart, we have an optimal opportunity to consciously link the eternal with the temporal, and the spiritual with the physical, providing an arena in which the human and the universal can embrace.

-Light as Space as Skin
+Figure 20: Light as Space as Skin, Oil on canvas, 2001, 68" x 68"